omahs/imx-docs/docs/main/learn/designing-an-nft-drop/understanding-launch-mechanics.md

 Generally, for each mechanic in this article, we'll discuss options as if they are binary.
 In reality, they are not binary and should be considered ends of a multi-dimensional spectrum.
 The mechanics presented are suggestions and thought starters based on our experience rather than a definitive guide.

-New launch mechanics are being defined in Web3 all the time, which is why it's important.
+New launch mechanics are being defined in Web3 all the time, which is why it's important to..

 # Check the meta